11 Book Cover Design Mistakes That Could Ruin Your Book Sales

 - Too many fonts

-- Boring and bland design
+- Bland/boring design

 - Completely unreadable in small thumbnail size